Maksim2498/c-int-fmt/README.md

 doxygen
 ```

-After this you will have documentaion build in the `/docs` folder.
+After this you will have a documentaion build in the `/docs` folder.